CoWriteUP/OFFICIAL/README.md

-Please Check The file "Template.md" and "My First Blog" directory It will help you how to use .md file
+\textcolor{Please Check The file "Template.md" and "My First Blog" directory.
+It will help you how to use .md file}{red}